LuyandaHele/BootsGalore-Cloud-Migration-Site/README.md

 1.)
 VPC Networking: Architected a custom VPC with both public and private subnets, internet gateway, and route tables.

 2.)
-Compute Layer (EC2): Auto Scaling Group across private subnets for elasticity.
+Compute Layer (EC2): Auto Scaling Group of EC2 instances deployed in private subnets, with traffic routed through a public Application Load Balancer(ALB).

 3.)
 Database Layer (RDS): Amazon RDS (MySQL) deployed in private subnets with Multi-AZ for high availability.